How to Lead a Successful Salary Negotiation

 - The abdominal breathing is a simple breathing technique that calms your pulse, the oxygen supply helps you to think clearly.
 Repeat the following exercises until you automatically breathe with your stomach:

 - Take a deep breath and let the shoulders fall deliberately as you exhale.
 Relax pines and face

 - Take a deep breath and slowly count to four.
 Pause for a moment.

 - Exhale again, counting at the same speed as before until seven.
 Pause for a moment.

 Detect triggering mechanisms

-Recognize which buttons you need to press in order for you to blow up and intercept these mechanisms.
-Grasp rationally that the boss presses your trigger button.
-Find a personal codeword that you then say to yourself to get away, such as "stop" or "cool."
-Or associate a picture, such as a stop sign.
-Now force yourself to consciously listen to the factual information in the utterance and simply ignore the attack.
+Recognize which buttons you need to push to blow yourself up and intercept these mechanisms.
+Rationally capture that the boss is pressing your trigger button.
+Find a personal code word that you can then say to yourself to gain distance, such as “stop” or “cool”.
+Or associate an image, such as a stop sign.
+Now force yourself to consciously listen to the factual information in the statement and simply ignore the attack.

-For example, the boss complains to Mr. D., "When is the report finally ready?"
-Normally, Mr. D. would now react irritably to the trigger "unfriendly tone".
-Mr. D. has practiced, however, only to perceive the factual information: his boss is even in stress and he should help him by hurrying.
+For example, the boss grumbles at Mr. D.: "When is the report finally ready?"
+Normally, Mr. D. would now react irritably to the "unfriendly tone" trigger.
+However, Mr. D. has only practiced the factual information: his boss is stressed himself and should help him by hurrying.